webdeckjs/webdeck-plugin-template/README.md

 ## Usage

 To use try out this plugin, paste the url to this repo into you plugins and you ready to go!
+This plugin template is for the for [webdeck](https://github.com/webdeckjs/webdeck).

 ## Contributing